 The model of an archetype, illustrated in FIGURE 4, is straightforward at an abstract level, mimicking the structure of an archetype document as defined in the openEHR Archetype Definition Language (ADL) document.
-An archetype consists of identifying information, a description - its metadata, a definition - expressed in terms of constraints on instances of an object model, and an ontology.
-In the figure, identifying information and lifecycle state are part of the ARCHETYPE class.
-The archetype description is shown separated into revision history information and descriptive information about the archetype.
-Revision history information is concerned with the committal of the archetype to a repository, and takes the form of a list of audit trail items, while descriptive information describes the archetype itself (regardless of whether it has been committed to a repository of any kind).
-The archetype definition, the 'main' part of an archetype, is an instance of a C_COMPLEX_OBJECT, which is to say, the root of the constraint structure of an archetype always takes the form of a constraint on a non-primitive object type.
+An archetype is a modelled as a particular kind of AUTHORED\RESOURCE, and as such, includes descriptive meta-data, language information and revision history.
+The ARCHETYPE class adds identifying information, a definition - expressed in terms of constraints on instances of an object model, and an ontology.
+The archetype definition, the 'main' part of an archetype, is an instance of a C\COMPLEX\OBJECT, which is to say, the root of the constraint structure of an archetype always takes the form of a constraint on a non-primitive object type.
 The last section of an archetype, the ontology, is represented by its own class, and is what allows the archetypes to be natural language- and terminology-neutral.